Payment Due Dates

 Plant Investment Fees (PIFs) are charged in order to utilize the city's water, wastewater and stormwater systems.

 - Water and wastewater PIFs are calculated based on the project's number of bathrooms and increase in gallons per minute (gpm) demand.
 The gpm demand is based on the number and type of plumbing fixtures being fed by the project's water meter.
-Water, Wastewater and Irrigation Plant Investment Fee Calculation Worksheet.
+For additional information, refer to the Water, Wastewater and Irrigation Plant Investment Fee Calculation Worksheet.

 - Irrigation PIFs are charged for multifamily and non-residential projects and are based on the gpm demand of the largest irrigated zone.